Maitreyi Ramakrishnan: Philanthropy

-In October 2020, Ramakrishnan became a global ambassador for humanitarian organization Plan International Canada, to promote girls and women's rights and gender equality.
-She starred in the 2021 campaign for clothing brand Nobis's #NoColdShoulder initiative, which focuses on collecting and donating used jackets every November.
+Since October 2020, Ramakrishnan has served as a global ambassador for humanitarian organization Plan International Canada, promoting girls and women's rights and gender equality.
+As part of this role, she has hosted several gaming livestreams on her Twitch channel and conducted fundraisers to support women's rights.
+Ramakrishnan starred in the 2021 campaign for clothing brand Nobis's #NoColdShoulder initiative, which focuses on collecting and donating used jackets every November.

-Personal life
+Views

 In 2022, Ramakrishnan stated that she does not care about labels or the gender of the person that she dates or is in a relationship with, describing herself as "very much so a personality person": "I don't care if you're a boy, girl, or in between".